MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

-# Lab 7 - Container Healthchecks - Detailed Steps
+# Container Healthchecks - Detailed Steps

-## 7.1	Update the task definition
+## x.1	Update the task definition

 Up to this point the ECS service scheduler relied on the Elastic Load Balancer (ELB) to report container health status and to restart any unhealthy containers.
 In this step, you will create a new revision of the Dogs task definition to include a Docker health checks.
 This health check will